-Due to the significant resources needed to conduct a pivotal trial and to commercialize a medical device in the United States and elsewhere, we anticipate that the number of shares of common stock we will issue in the public offering will be greater than 15% of our shares of common stock issued and outstanding 12 months prior to the date of the agreement to issue the shares.
-We therefore are seeking prior stockholder approval for the public offering to maintain compliance with ASX Listing Rule 7.1.
+Due to the significant resources needed to conduct a pivotal trial and to commercialize a medical device in the United States and elsewhere, we anticipate that the number of shares of common stock we will issue in the public offering and under the related pre-emptive rights will be greater than 15% of our shares of common stock issued and outstanding 12 months prior to the date of the agreement to issue the shares.
+We therefore are seeking prior stockholder approval for the public offering and any subsequent issuances required to comply with the pre-emptive rights under the February SPA to maintain compliance with ASX Listing Rule 7.1.